 Theme Connections 2018-19 Art Activism = Dance Activism Read the Headlines below!

 2018 Teenager #MaedehHojabri was arrested for posting videos of herself dancing on Instagram.
 Modesty laws in Iran forbid women from dancing in public.
-One of the four women arrested for her videos, teenage Insta-star Maedeh Hojabri, made what many believed to be a forced confession on Iranian state TV, according to the BBC.But the authorities' attempt at public shaming backfired: Since the confession aired, Hojabri has become the face of a new resistance movement.Using hashtags like #مائده_هژیری, which roughly translates to #dancing_isn't_a_crime, people throughout the country and across the world have been posting videos of themselves dancing to show just what they think of these modesty laws.
+One of the four women arrested for her videos, teenage Insta-star Maedeh Hojabri, made what many believed to be a forced confession on Iranian state TV, according to the BBC.But the authorities' attempt at public shaming backfired: Since the confession aired, Hojabri has become the face of a new resistance movement.Using hashtags like مائده_هژیری, which roughly translates to #dancing_isn't_a_crime, people throughout the country and across the world have been posting videos of themselves dancing to show just what they think of these modesty laws.

 Question to reflect upon: How does social media influence protests today?